syncfusion-content/javascript-docs/js/api/ejTreeView.md

 Gets or sets a value that indicates the checkedNodes index collection as an array.
-The given array index position denotes the nodes, that are checked while rendering TreeView.
+The given array index position denotes the nodes, that are checked while rendering the TreeView.